romankurnovskii/romankurnovskii.github.io/content/docs/aws-certified-developer-associate/iam/index.en.md

 - There is no charge to use IAM.
 - IAM is compliant with Payment Card Industry (PCI) Data Security Standard (DSS)
 - The "root account" has complete Admin access.
-- **Don't use "root account"** for every day use.
-Instead create users.
-New user will have NO permissions by default.
+- **Don't use "root account"** for everyday use.
+Instead, create users.
+A new user will have NO permissions by default.
 Grant least privilege needed for their job.
 - New user will be assigned with password, Access Key ID & Secret Access Keys.
-Password will be used to login to AWS management console.
-Access Key ID & Secret Access Key will be used to login via the APls and CLI
+The password will be used to login to AWS management console.
+Access Key ID & Secret Access Key will be used to login via the APIs and CLI
 - Always setup MFA on your root account.
 - Use Groups to assign permissions to IAM users
 - Use Roles to Delegate permissions.
 Role is more secure than creating individual user.
-Roles gives temporary credentials for access; where as User has long term credentials.
+Roles gives temporary credentials for access; whereas User has long term credentials.
 - Create and customize [password rotation policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_passwords_account-policy.html)
 - Policies can be attached to users, groups and roles.
-Use AWS defined policies assign permissions wherever possible.
+Use AWS defined policies, assign permissions wherever possible.
 Policy is defined in JSON format and contains version, statements, - effect, action, resource, principal, and condition.
 - STS [Security Token Service](https://docs.aws.amazon.com/STS/latest/APIReference/welcome.html) provides temporary security credentials to the trusted users.
 STS is global and there is no charge to use it.
 - Digest: https://tutorialsdojo.com/aws-identity-and-access-management-iam/
 - IAM best practices - Question might ask you to identify best practices among the given choices. https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html